Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] The .zip file.
 - [ ] The .csv file.

-### Cumulus Financial uses Data Cloud to segment banking customers and activate them for direct mail via a Cloud File Storage activation.
-The company also wants to analyze individuals who have been in the segment within the last 2 years.
-Which Data Cloud component allows for this?

-- [ ] Calculated insights.
-- [x] Segment membership data model object.
-- [ ] Segment exclusion.
-- [ ] Nested segments.

 ### Which information is provided in a .csv file when activating to Amazon S3?

 - [x] The activated data payload.
 - [ ] An audit log showing the user who activated the segment and when it was activated.